La La La (Naughty Boy song)

-"La La La" is a song released by British record producer Naughty Boy, featuring vocals from Sam Smith.
-It was released on 18 May 2013 as the second single from Naughty Boy's debut album Hotel Cabana (2013) and it appears on the deluxe edition of Smith's debut album In the Lonely Hour (2014).
+"La La La" is a song released by the English record producer Naughty Boy, featuring vocals from Sam Smith.
+It was released on 18 May 2013 as the second single from Naughty Boy's debut studio album Hotel Cabana (2013) and it appears on the deluxe edition of Smith's debut studio album In the Lonely Hour (2014).
 The track reached number one on the music charts in 26 countries, including Italy, the Czech Republic, Russia and the United Kingdom.
-Upon its release, it was confirmed by the Official Charts Company as the fastest-selling single of 2013 in the UK.
+Upon its release, it was confirmed by the Official Charts as the fastest-selling single of 2013 in the UK.
 By the end of 2013, the song was the sixth fastest-selling single of the year in the UK, selling 145,000 copies in the first week.

 Production and composition

 According to Naughty Boy, "La La La" was conceived from experiences similar to the song "Don't Speak" by No Doubt, which "came from something [he] felt".
 He states that, "It was just before everything popped up and she was somebody I neglected while I was trying to find me.
 When I found me, she found it best to neglect me.
 It's cool...
 Covering my ears like a kid and saying, 'La.
 La.
 La.'
 It's the man-kid in me."

 "La La La" was written by Khan, Jonny Coffer, Al-Hakam El Kaubaisy, Frobisher Mbabazi, James Murray, Jimmy Napes, Mustafa Omer, and Sam Smith.
 Although Naughty Boy originally intended to write the song with Emeli Sandé, she was on tour at the time, and he wrote it with Sam Smith instead.
 Naughty Boy said "It just had to be Sam because where it went from there is perfect".
 Naughty Boy and Komi produced the track, with co-production handled by Mojam.
 The song was produced using Logic Pro, FL Studio 11 and Reason.
 It was recorded and mixed at Cabana Studios (Ealing Studios) in Ealing, West London, and mastered by Stuart Hawkes at Metropolis Mastering Studios in London, UK.
 The song was finished in three hours, and was the last done for Hotel Cabana.

 "La La La" plays for three minutes and 42 seconds.
 The piece is performed in F minor, with the chord progression of Fm—Cm—Dmaj7 followed for most of the song, and Sam Smith's vocals range two octaves, from C_{3} to C_{5}.
 The song performs in common time at a tempo of 126 beats per minute.
 "The track has tones of liquid drum and bass and old-school garage, and a hook layered with a Hindi-Bollywood sample".